Time6628/Market/README.md

 - A Redis Server.
 ### Optional for 0.2:
  - (Optional) [HuskykUI](https://forums.spongepowered.org/t/huskyui-a-simple-fast-ui-system-for-plugins/19557) Plugin for chest GUI listings.
- - (Optional) Use MongoDB instead of Redis.
+ - (Optional) Use MongoDB or DynamoDB instead of Redis.

 ## Commands:
 ### User Commands: